aksas/pypo4sel/README.md

 in the same way use it for find_elements and for child_element(s).

-For page object initialization it is preferable to use *"one string"* selector, but if you want to use *"classic"* selectors - you are wellcome, just wrap it in tuple
+For page object initialization it is preferable to use *"one string"* selector, but if you want to use *"classic"* selectors - you are welcome, just wrap it in tuple
 ```python
     class PageObject(PageElement):
         field = PageElement((By.ID, "field_id"))